To understand the profound changes that Camp Kanata has made in my life it's important to know me beforehand.

 It's quite safe to say that I was an awkward and socially ineffective child.
 I don't quite know what led me to the state I was in before coming to Kanata.
 Maybe it was my naturally shy disposition, or events in my life that shaped me, or the environment in which I was raised.
 Either way, the symptoms of my painful social anxiety were evident.

 I was incredibly uncomfortable in even the smallest interactions with strangers, such as conversing with my classmates or even talking to retail staff.
 I would avoid social situations at nearly all costs.

-In light of all this, it is still a mystery to me why I sought out overnight camps in the summer of 2007.
+In light of all this, it is still a mystery to me why I sought out overnight camps one summer.
 A simple flier from Camp Kanata came to my house one day and my parents prompted me about it.

 I was skeptical at first, but the picture of a rock climber on the cover swayed me and I decided to give the camp a shot.
 I had never gone to an overnight camp before, but I decided not to trouble myself with this difference.

-The years following my first summer at Kanata were marked by my ever improving experiences at the camp.
+The years following my first summer at Kanata were marked by my ever-improving experiences at the camp.
 My whole school years were spent in anticipation of returning to camp for just another few weeks.
-I kept building myself up on the foundations that camp day laid in the meantime, constantly improving and changing myself.
+I kept building myself up on the foundations that camp day and constantly improved and changed myself.

 I have broken out of my cycle of self-repression at last, all thanks to the power of Camp Kanata.

 Camp Kanata Counselor, Alpine Tower Chief, 2013